TheJoker4320/vision-framework/README.md

 * Bar-Hen Krochmel

 Special thanks to:
-Daniel Vaserstein - For helping us organize our code better and helping set the project conventions.
+Daniel Vaserstein - For helping us organize our code better, helping set the project conventions and mentoring us till the very end.

 ## Contact Info
 For any problem encounterd with the Framework, feel free to contact us at our mail: frcthejoker4320@gmail.com .